Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 The IRS imposes escalating penalties.
 Here are the 1099 penalties for late filing:

 Note: What if the due date is on a weekend or a federal holiday?
-The deadline automatically moves to the next business day.
-This applies to both the recipient and the IRS copies.
+The deadline often moves to the next business day.
+Correcting 1099 Errors and Penalty Hacks

 No matter how careful you are, sometimes, mistakes happen!
 But if you’re smart, you can fix errors and avoid penalties like a pro.